noah-nuebling/no-framework-js/README.md

 **The AppKit/UIKit Analogy**

-Consider: The NoFramework is a (more simple) way to write the same patterns that powered professional native apps decades:
+Consider: The NoFramework is a (more simple) way to write the same patterns that professional native apps used for decades:

 | Pattern | AppKit/UIKit | NoFramework |